If you’re new to essential oils, you may wonder what “carrier oil” means. We’ll talk about what carrier oils are, how to use them and the best ones.

 You will have to take into account that everyone is different, and people react differently to the oils.
 Some need more, some need less, so use caution and common sense.

-- For babies: 0.3% dilution – This would be about 1 drop of essential oil to 1 tablespoon of the carrier.
+For babies use a 0.3% dilution ratio.
+This would be about 1 drop of essential oil to 1 tablespoon of the carrier.

-- For Children: 1.0% dilution – About 1 drop of essential oil to 1 teaspoon of the carrier.
+For kids, use a 1.0% dilution ratio.
+That’s about 1 drop of essential oil to 1 teaspoon of the carrier.

 For a 10 ml size roller, I tend to use about 10 drops of whatever essential oil I am using, and then top it off the rest of the way with a carrier oil.

 Please note that if you are using the oils aromatically, a carrier oil is not needed.
 It is only for use on the body itself.
-I do like to dilute essential oils if I choose to use them internally as well.
+Please do not ingest essential oils without the guidance of an aromatherapy professional.

 Now that you know how to dilute your essential oils with a carrier oil, how do you know which carrier oil is best for your needs?
 Click next to read about the different carrier oil choices so you can choose the one that’s right for your needs!